 Solving a pair of linear equations is like finding where two friends agree to meet—on the same path, at the same point.
-A pair of linear equations in two variables consists of two linear equations in each corresponding x and y expression, and when we say "solving" the pair means we are looking for the point where they intersect on the Cartesian plane.
-NCERT Solutions for Class 10 Maths Chapter 3 will provide both clear and in-depth solutions that accurately answer all the exercise questions in the NCERT textbook.
+A pair of linear equations in two variables consists of two linear equations in each corresponding x and y expression, and when we say "solving" the pair, it means we are looking for the point where they intersect on the Cartesian plane.
+NCERT Solutions for Class 10 Maths will provide both clear and in-depth solutions that accurately answer all the exercise questions in the NCERT textbook.
 In this chapter, students will work with multiple methods of solving linear equations, such as graphical methods, algebraic methods, substitution methods, and elimination methods.
+NCERT Solutions are trusted by teachers for building a strong foundation in concepts.

 A pair of linear equations shows that every problem has a point where paths cross—if we solve it correctly.
-These equations play a key role in algebra and find widespread use in various mathematical and real-world applications.
-Our academic team here at Careers360 comprises experienced experts with years of teaching experience who have developed these NCERT Solutions for Class 10 content based on the modified CBSE curriculum.
-For a detailed syllabus, study materials, and downloadable PDFs, check out this link: NCERT.
+These equations play a key role in algebra, and their use can be seen in various mathematical and real-world applications.
+Our academic team here at Careers360 comprises experienced experts with years of teaching experience who have developed these NCERT Solutions for Class 10 content based on the modified NCERT Syllabus.
+For a detailed syllabus, study materials, and downloadable PDFs, check out the NCERT article.

 Q1: Form the pair of linear equations in the following problems and find their solutions graphically.